apache/spark/docs/mllib-optimization.md

 [LBFGS.runLBFGS](api/scala/index.html#org.apache.spark.mllib.optimization.LBFGS)
 has the following parameters:

-* `gradient` is a class that computes the gradient of the objective function being optimized, i.e., with respect to a single training example, at the current parameter value.
+* `Gradient` is a class that computes the gradient of the objective function being optimized, i.e., with respect to a single training example, at the current parameter value.
 MLlib includes gradient classes for common loss functions, e.g., hinge, logistic, least-squares.
 The gradient class takes as input a training example, its label, and the current parameter value.
-* `updater` is a class that computes the gradient and loss of objective function of the regularization part for L-BFGS.
+* `Updater` is a class that computes the gradient and loss of objective function of the regularization part for L-BFGS.
 MLlib includes updaters for cases without regularization, as well as L2 regularizer.
 * `numCorrections` is the number of corrections used in the L-BFGS update.
 10 is recommended.
 * `maxNumIterations` is the maximal number of iterations that L-BFGS can be run.
 * `regParam` is the regularization parameter when using regularization.

 The `return` is a tuple containing two elements.
 The first element is a column matrix containing weights for every feature, and the second element is an array containing